AndreasKacofegitis/Software-Articles/TeamMetrics2.md

-I hope this was a useful use of your time.
-I cut this article short and only included the more important points, because "I'm sorry I didn't write less but I ran out of time" keeps ringing in my head (and even then I know its too long).
+This article was cut short and only included what I felt are some of the more important points, because "I'm sorry I didn't write less but I ran out of time" keeps ringing in my head (and even then I know its too long).
 I'm curious as to what metrics you have used in the past; please elaborate on your own thoughts either directly (andreas.kacofegitis@gmail.com) or post below.
 The art here is not to know what to do, but when and how you do it; your actions.
 Instrumenting change is a fun and exciting challenge, but it's probably best to change a little at a time.
 Good luck.